katsuyoo/LightNet/README.md

 20-epoch training of a 10-layer-deep network.
 The network is initialized using Gaussian distribution with std from 10^(-4) to 10^4.

 ![Init](Init.png)

+20170924: A simple example of training a Quasi-RNN model is added to LightNet.
+Quasi-RNNs are much easier to parallelize compared to RNNs.

 ## Major functions in LightNet